 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than standard asphalt; this density punishes a standard container that lacks a heavier floor plate.
-For these jobs, we route a reinforced 30-yard bin: it features thicker ribbed sides and a low-wall profile.
-We cap the fill volume well below the visual rim to manage axle weight on the Lowboy.
-We also handle your general construction debris service needs for mixed material loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container that was not built for the load.
+We route a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate to our lowboy transport.
+We cap the fill volume well below the visual rim to maintain legal axle weight: this ensures safety on the road.
+We also offer a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover